jaewan/accelerator_disaggregation/README.md

 ### Optimization
 - Serialization efficiency
 - Optimize data transfer to remote GPU using DPDK

-### Project Management
-- Make bazel to use C++17.
-When you make an explicit error, it says Bazel uses C++14.
-It is likely because of gRPC using C++14.
-- Have libtorch.bzl and spdlog.BUILD in third\_party directory and modify BUILD accordingly
-- Separate tests to tests directory.
-Complete tests/BUILD working

 ### For Fully Open Source
 - Make our device type unique(contribute to Pytorch).
 Currently we use PrivateUse1 for prototype.
 Register a unique device type (This will involve contributing to PyTorch itself)